ochrons/ochrons.github.io/scala-js-website/doc/planning.md

 - hello-scalajs Activator template
 - hello-scalajs screenshot and link
 - add `latest` API mirror links
+- front page icons for Correctness, Speed and Interoperability

 ## Done
 - Scala.js for Scala developers, to be hidden for now